-We recognize the following about the prophetic gift -
+We recognise the following about the prophetic gift -

 - The prophetic gift is a gift given by God to reveal and express His love and His plans for mankind.
 The ministering of it shows His heart, His intent, and His plans for a person, group, region or nation.
 Therefore to accurately minister in the prophetic we must have an ongoing deep, personal revelation and experience of the Father's love.
 We cannot hope to minister correctly without that.

 - The prophetic gift is one that is given by God – we cannot earn it, buy it, bargain for it, or claim it as our own.
 It came from God and it is His gift, freely given so that people may know how much He loves them.

 - The prophetic gift is just one way that He reveals His plans and purposes for us as individuals, communities and nations.
 While it may be directional at times, it should not be acted upon alone, without confirmation from other sources – godly counsel, the peace of God and witness of the Spirit, prayer and communion with God about the prophetic word, possible scripture confirmation, wisdom etc.

 - The prophetic word is not a ‘fait-accompli’ or a ‘magic wand’ that ensures that what is said will happen.
 Most prophetic words will require that we co-operate with the Lord in order for them to come to pass, and are conditional upon us responding to the Lord, working together with Him, and obeying what He asks us to do.

 - The prophetic gift is given to us to accomplish God’s purposes; it does not form our identity as a prophetic person!
 Our identity is established in God.
 We are made in His image and included in Christ, therefore our identity is founded on the nature and character of God, not our gifts.
 The prophetic gift is a part of our expression of that nature, but it does not determine who we are.